Francine Lecoultre is a mixed media artist: painter, sculptor, and print maker.

-Francine was born and raised in the French speaking Switzerland.
-She graduated in art education at the University of Bern, and then received her diploma in Costume Design from the Advanced Program of the Fashion Institute of Design and Merchandising in Los Angeles.
-She is currently an instructor at the Fashion Institute of Design, LA.
+Born in the French speaking Switzerland, she graduated in Art Education at the University of Bern, and received her diploma in Costume Design from the Advanced Program of the Fashion Institute of Design and Merchandising in Los Angeles.